H1 2020 - The Coronavirus Lockdown

 - 900,000 orders per second for three orderbooks.

 By orderbooks we mean trading pairs, such as BTC-USD, BTC-ETH and ETH-USD.
 So, in this case, there would be three orderbooks.

 There are lots of other performance metrics we have been looking at, including the optimal number of CPU cores, memory usage and disk space growth.
 We have not yet settled on any firm numbers for these and we will take another look once we have some time to reflect on the data and our approach.
 We will include this information on a later Dev Diary once we are happy that the numbers are clear and representative.

 There is still lots of room for improvement, and it will be interesting to see how much better these numbers will be on a state-of-the-art cloud provider such as AWS, instead of our local office server.
 We have identified some specific areas which we are planning to upgrade in the future, but at this point we are happy that we have solved the key performance bottlenecks.

 We have started writing a number of interface libraries which can be used to access our APIs.
 The first of which is a Python module which will be freely available for developers to use to quickly and simply interface with our exchange.
 The added benefits of writing these libraries is that it allows us to better understand how our users will interface with the exchange, and be able to make small tweaks here and there to the APIs to improve flow.

 The migration to Kubernetes is a big step and has given us a flexible deployment package.
 In the following months, we will focus on improving our Kubernetes deployment package and making consistent improvements to all areas of the exchange.
 Our goal is to always have a production-ready build of the exchange platform so that when we make changes, we can see the improvements immediately.

 As always with the Dimensions Network team it is build, build, build right now and for the foreseeable future.
-We are making this happen, one step at a time, with a threadbare team and minimum funds.

 Thanks for being a part of our community!